Is there a New Mexico Handyman License?

 The test covers the following topics:

-Contractor licenses in New Mexico can only be issued to a legal business entities.
+Contractor licenses in New Mexico can only be issued to a legal business entity.

 You will have to form a legal entity through the: New Mexico Secretary of State